 Status of Accutane Litigation

 In 2014, the New Jersey MCL judge dismissed more than 600 suits for plaintiff’s failure to respond to discovery requests.
-Then, in 2015, hundreds more cases filed by plaintiffs who ingested Accutane after April 10, 2002, were dismissed.
+Then, in 2015, hundreds more cases filed by plaintiffs who took Accutane after April 10, 2002, were dismissed.
 According to the judge’s order, the side effects warning label after that date was sufficient.